-If an industry plan holder has developed one response plan that covers a fleet of vessels, multiple offshore facilities (as defined in 33 CFR § 154.105), or multiple offshore leases or facilities (as described in 30 CFR § 254.3), this plan holder would only be required to conduct one "set" of exercises for the plan, with the exception of the qualified individual (QI) notification exercises, SMFF remote assessment and consultation exercises, and the emergency procedures exercises, which are required for all applicable vessels.
+If an industry plan holder has developed one response plan that covers a fleet of vessels, multiple offshore facilities (as defined in 33 CFR § 154.105), or multiple offshore leases or facilities (as described in 30 CFR § 254.3), this plan holder would only be required to conduct one "set" of exercises for the plan, with the exception of the qualified individual (QI) notification exercises and the emergency procedures exercises, which are required for all applicable vessels.
 Vessel Response Plan (VRP) regulations apply to tank vessels, tank barges, and nontank vessels (NTVs); but exclude nontank barges except when a nontank barge is part of an integrated tug/barge combination (ITB).